stepsysadmin/stepsysadmin.github.io/windows-setup-pro.md

 *Top tip: If you want to run the script I linked, you will need to issue the command ``Set-ExecutionPolicy Unrestricted -Force``, otherwise, PowerShell will refuse to run a script downloaded from the internet.
 Read the instructions carefully whenever running scripts from an unknown source.*

+The script leverages WinGet with the Microsoft store to install some commonly used software.
+Currently, this includes:

+* 7-Zip
+* Audacity
+* Bulk Crap Uninstaller
+* CPU-Z
+* Discord
+* Voidtools Everything
+* ffmpeg
+* OneDrive (not installed by default if IoT Enterprise LTSC)
+* VSCode
+* NAPS2 (Scanning software)
+* GPU-Z
+* Windows Terminal
+* VLC media player
+* WizTree
+* Firefox
+* Thunderbird
+* nomacs (Image viewer)
+* yt-dlp (Commandline)

+Please remember that this is my configuration, so it makes sense that the script configures Windows and installs the software how *I* like it.
+You may have different preferences, so feel free to fork/modify the script to your liking!

+It also sets some other settings and adds some registry tweaks, namely these:

+* Enable verbose logon messages
+* Disable spell check and auto correct
+* Set "device usage mode" to "Gaming" (I actually don't know what this does, but it seems that it sets "game mode" to always on.
+I guess it can't hurt.)
+* Enable Win32 long paths
+* Show file extensions by default
+* Disable hardware accelerated GPU stuttering (fixes the bug where playing ETS2 on one screen and watching YouTube on another one would make the video stutter)
+* Enable Swap effect upgrade cache (optimizes performance for windowed games)
+* Disable startup delay
+* Disable app launch tracking
+* Disable file history
+* Disable find my device
+* Disable shared experiences
+* Disable ads, reset advertising ID, disable suggestions and disable Windows timeline
+* Disable potentially unwanted application reporting within Defender
+* Disable automatic sample submission within Defender

+You might need to run [asheroto/winget-install](https://github.com/asheroto/winget-install) to actually be able to use WinGet before running the script.

 Additionally, there are a ton of useful and trusted resources for you to get Windows set up in a more privacy respecting and user friendly way.
 The instructions can be found on the respective website.
 Here are a few:
-* Chris Titus WinUtil if you prefer a graphical interface for tweaking: https://github.com/ChrisTitusTech/winutil
+* Chris Titus WinUtil if you prefer a graphical interface for tweaking: [WinUtil by Chris Titus](https://github.com/ChrisTitusTech/winutil)
-* O&O ShutUp10 for privacy tweaks: https://www.oo-software.com/shutup10
+* O&O ShutUp10 for privacy tweaks: [O&O ShutUp10!](https://www.oo-software.com/shutup10)
-* Privacy.sexy for a large variety of privacy and security tweaks: https://privacy.sexy
+* Privacy.sexy for a large variety of privacy and security tweaks: [https://privacy.sexy](https://privacy.sexy)
-* Microsoft PowerToys for some powerful software: https://learn.microsoft.com/en-us/windows/powertoys/
+* Microsoft PowerToys for some powerful software: [Microsoft PowerToys | Microsoft Learn](https://learn.microsoft.com/en-us/windows/powertoys/)

 Congrats!
 You've now made your Windows more private and have installed the software that you actually want to use.

 *I plan on expanding this article with more info in the future, but due to time constraints have published it now already.*

-Last update: Sun, Jul 7, 2024
+Last update: Fri, Sep 6, 2024